 He took a long look in the mirror, got the next stroke on.
 It was perfect.
-Slowly the self portrait was taking form.
-It looked more alive than anything he’d ever painted before, anything he’d ever seen.
+The self portrait was taking form, looking more alive than anything he’d ever painted before, anything he’d ever seen.
 Every new stroke made it better, every next step made it more real.

 He studied every little detail in the mirror, every little colour, every last wrinkle, every shadow.
 It looked real.
 More than real.
 More real than reality itself.